icecream95/udev-hid-bpf/doc/tutorial.rst

 Identifying the device
 ----------------------

-Let's assume we have a mouse that needs some fixes, for example a mouse that keeps sending events for a button that doesn't event exist on the device.
+Let's assume we have a mouse that needs some fixes, for example a mouse that keeps sending events for a button that doesn't even exist on the device.

 There is a page on :ref:`matching_programs` but for now we'll use the tool::